 For its efforts in the administration of the property, Hawks shall pay to the General Partner an annual partnership management fee of \$13,000, increasing by 3% per annum.
 The partnership management fee is cumulative and shall be payable from cash flow, as defined in the Partnership Agreement.
-During the years ended December 31, 2023 and 2022, partnership management fees of \$19,000 and \$18,447 were expensed, respectively, and no partnership management fees were paid.
-The expenses were eliminated with the revenue recognized by LaCasa of Goshen, Inc. As of December 31, 2023 and 2022, \$129,811 and \$110,811 remained payable, respectively, which is eliminated with accrued expenses and other payables on the consolidated statements of financial position.
+During the years ended December 31, 2024 and 2023, partnership management fees of \$2,257 and \$19,000 were expensed, respectively, and no partnership management fees were paid.
+The expenses were eliminated with the revenue recognized by LaCasa of Goshen, Inc. As of December 31, 2024 and 2023, \$132,068 and \$129,811 remained payable, respectively, which are eliminated with accrued expenses and other payables on the consolidated statements of financial position.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED DECEMBER 31, 2023 AND 2022
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED DECEMBER 31, 2024 AND 2023